jzohrab/practicing-guitar/docs/part-3-techniques/ghosting.rst

    voice
    notes :8 3/5 2/4 3/6 2/4 3/5 2/4 3/6 2/4 | 3/6 3/4 5/5 3/4 3/6 3/4 5/5 3/4

-If you weren't satisfied with how you're expressing the melody, just play that, continuing to position and move all fingers (fretting and plucking hand), including non-melody ones, where they would be if you were playing the full piece:
+If you aren't satisfied with how you're expressing the melody, try playing just that, continuing to position and move all fingers (fretting and plucking hand), including non-melody ones, where they would be if you were playing the full piece:

 .. vextab::
+   :example: techniques/ghosting/melody_with_ghosted_bass.mp3

    options tab-stems=true scale=0.85
    tabstave